GekoCloud/gekocloud-console/docs/access-backend.md

-# Access the backend services of Smartkube
+# Access the backend services of SmartKube

-## 1. Access the services of the Smartkube cluster from outside
+## 1. Access the services of the SmartKube cluster from outside

-### Expose the Smartkube api server service to the host
+### Expose the SmartKube api server service to the host

 ```sh
 kubectl -n kubesphere-system patch svc ks-apiserver -p '{"spec":{"type":"NodePort","ports":[{"name":"ks-apiserver","port":80,"protocal":"TCP","targetPort":9090,"nodePort":30881}]}}'